Efficient unsupervised domain adaptation via self-supervised vision transformer and synergistic cross-domain alignment: Experimental Studies

 \subsection{Evaluation}

 To evaluate the effectiveness of our UDA model, following the procedure in \cite{yang_tvt_2021, xu_cdtrans_2022, zhu_patch-mix_2023}, We train our model by alternately using each domain as the source with labeled data and another as the target with unlabeled data, then evaluate using labeled data from the target domain.
 This procedure is repeated until all domains have been used as the source domain.
 This setup ensures that the model's ability to generalize to new, unseen environments is properly tested.
-The primary metric for evaluation is accuracy, specifically how accurately the model classifies new samples when trained on the source domain and tested on the target domain.
+The main evaluation criterion is accuracy, measured by the model’s ability to correctly classify unseen samples after being trained with source domain data and assessed on target domain data.
 This metric provides a clear measure of the model's performance in bridging the gap between disparate data distributions of the source and target domains.